Travel guide Rio De Janeiro

 The fastest way to get around Rio is by metro, which connects the main areas of the city and operates daily from 5am to midnight (7am-11pm on Sundays).
 Buses are also very practical and the network serves even the most remote areas of the city.
 Otherwise, there are always cabs, numerous and cheap, with a meter.

 Rio is undoubtedly one of the most beautiful natural and urban sites on the planet...
 Its relief of morros links the ocean to the world's largest urban forest.
 The mountains, the sky, the sea and its inhabitants blend into a unique landscape, in a definitively sybaritic atmosphere.
-The city is rich in social diversity, in a space initially partitioned by the barriers formed by the morros.
+The city is rich in social diversity, in a space initially partitioned by the barriers of the morros.
 Tunnels through these obstacles have gradually helped the city expand towards the new urbanized areas to the south.
 It's the Rio à la mode.
-The popular Rio of the northern districts is juxtaposed with the business Rio of the CBD, the bohemian Rio of Santa Teresa, the historic Rio of Centro, the seaside Rio of Copacabana, the chic Rio of Ipanema and the poverty-stricken Rio of the favelas.
+The popular Rio of the northern zone is juxtaposed by the business and historic Rio of the Centro, the bohemian Rio of Santa Teresa, the seaside Rio of Copacabana, the chic Rio of Ipanema and the poverty-stricken Rio of the favelas.
 History is written in palimpsest form in numerous neighborhoods, where historical strata are superimposed to form the marvelous city.

 It is a word often chanted during carnival and festivals.
 In spite of the problems linked to poverty and the violence that comes with it, it is indeed a feeling of permanent happiness that seems to inhabit the Brazilian soul.
 A few glasses of beer or caipirinha or a few chords of samba are enough to make this nature resurface.